Pouya-SZ/DSC0NN/README.md

 This repository presents the development of a deep spiking neural network, using the surrogate gradient learning algorithm introduced by F. Zenke (https://github.com/fzenke/spytorch), for the detection of epileptic seizure.
 The introduced network here is the modified version of its original form called s2net (https://github.com/romainzimmer/s2net).
 Further information is available in the following paper: "Epileptic Seizure Detection Using a Neuromorphic-compatible Deep Spiking Neural Network, Springer Lecture Notes in Bionformatics (LNBI)".

-To reference this work please cite: P. S. Zarrin , R. Zimmer, C. Wenger, and T. Masquelier "Epileptic Seizure Detection Using a Neuromorphic-compatible Deep Spiking Neural Network", Springer Lecture Notes in Bionformatics (LNBI), 2020.
+To reference this work please cite: Zarrin P.S., Zimmer R., Wenger C., Masquelier T. (2020) Epileptic Seizure Detection Using a Neuromorphic-Compatible Deep Spiking Neural Network.
+In: Bioinformatics and Biomedical Engineering.
+IWBBIO 2020.
+Lecture Notes in Computer Science, vol 12108.
+Springer, Cham.

 If you use the original s2net model, please consider citing: R. Zimmer, T. Pellegrini2 , S. F. Singh, and T. Masquelier.
 Technical report: supervised training of convolutional spiking neural networks with PyTorch.
 In https://arxiv.org/abs/1911.10124